-Or any equivalent combination of education and experience determined to be acceptable by the Personnel Department which has included the specific experience described above.
+Or any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources which has included the specific experience described above.

 NOTE: Completion of a vocational or trade school training program in multi‑color reproduction may be substituted for one year of the specific experience.